ONLYOFFICE/onlyoffice-redmine/README.md

 ### Forums

 <details>
-  <summary>Show forums page</summary>
+  <summary>Show Forums page</summary>

 ![Forums page](docs/images/forums-page.png)

 </details>

-On the forums page, the user can open the attachment to view, edit, or convert it.
+On the Forums page, users can open the attachment to view, edit, or convert it.
 The options displayed in the interface may vary depending on the user's permissions.

 | Option            | Permissions                  |
 | ----------------- | ---------------------------- |